signalfx/splunk-otel-collector/cmd/translatesfx/README.md

     password: abc123
 ```

-would be translated into an Otel receiver and placed into the `metrics` pipeline:
+would be translated into an OTel receiver and placed into the `metrics` pipeline:

 ```yaml
 receivers: